 Systemic enzymes are generally recognized as safe, non-toxic substances.
 There is currently no known lethal dose, and in fact, the worst symptom of a very high dose of systemic enzymes tends to be nausea.

 Bear in mind that some enzymes are known to have blood-thinning effects.
 Bromelain, for example, helps cleanse the blood vessels of excess fibrin, which has the effect of thinning the blood.
-So, anyone taking a blood-thinner should consult with their healthcare provider before beginning a proteolytic enzyme regimen.
+So, anyone taking a blood thinner should consult with their healthcare provider before beginning a proteolytic enzyme regimen.

-Also, known allergies should be an important consideration for anyone looking to supplement their diets with proteolytic enzymes.
+Also, known allergies should be an important consideration for anyone looking to supplement their diet with proteolytic enzymes.
 Most are derived from plants, fruits, animals, and fungi.
 So those allergic to pineapples, for instance, could be allergic to bromelain.
 An allergic reaction to proteolytic enzyme supplements may cause a mild skin rash.

 Learn More About Proteolytic Enzymes